This summer while bass fishing, my friend informed me that he’s started focusing on real estate, specifically fix and flips.

 This “fear” he’s talking about is the fear of losing money.

-Most successful people I know get to where they are in life because of their mistakes and failures they’ve made along the way.
+Most successful people I know get to where they are in life because of the mistakes and failures they’ve made along the way.

 If you become a real estate investor, know this.
 You WILL fail.